ylin0504/dorahacks/hackathon-organizer-guide/index.md

 ---
-title: Hackathon Organizer Guide
+title: Hackathon Organizer’s Guide
 nav_order: 2
 has_children: true
 ---

-# Hackathon Organizer Guide
+# Hackathon Organizer’s Guide

 Step by step operational guides for organizing, running, and scaling hackathons on DoraHacks.